msri/public/Members/Desktops/readme.md

 # Member's Desktop Computing at MSRI

-Members desktops are a mix of Linux, Mac OS, and Windows.
-Members have a choice of what operating system they prefer.
-This information is usually collected via survey before the member begins.
-You can always email IT to change your request (see contact information below).
+Members desktops are a mix of Linux and Mac OS X. Members have a choice of what operating system they prefer.
+You can always email IT to change your configuration (see contact information below, change approved only if hardware is available).
 Please allow a few days for this change to process and for the IT department to ready your equipment.

 ## Initial Login
 You will receive your login information during check-in at the front desk.
 This includes your username and password.
 This is how you will login to your desktop.
 The MSRI wireless: MSRI-Members uses a different password, this is also located in your welcome packet.
 If you requested a computer, it should already be installed in your office and awaiting you at a login prompt.